Who We Are

 Development and Fundraising

-As Development Associate, Hawah builds and grows relationships with individuals, foundations, and organizations that assist FAMM in its efforts toward sentencing and prison reform.
-Before joining FAMM, she worked in several organizations whose focus range from political organizing, to providing direct services to vulnerable populations, including refugees, the homeless, and survivors of domestic and sexual abuse.
+As Annual Giving Manager, Hawah builds and grows relationships with individuals and organizations that help FAMM in its efforts toward sentencing and prison reform.
+Before joining FAMM, she worked in several nonprofits whose focus range from political organizing, to providing direct services to vulnerable populations, including refugees, the homeless, and survivors of domestic and sexual abuse.
 Hawah is an avid reader and writer, with poetry being her favorite form of expression.
-She has been published in “Hycide,” a magazine on art, subculture, and conflict, and is a graduate of Seton Hall University’s School of Diplomacy and International Relations.
+She has been published in Hycide, a magazine on art, subculture, and conflict, and is a graduate of Seton Hall University’s School of Diplomacy and International Relations.

 Operations and Membership